-The Component 3 of the UAFP supports the IMS tool, thus supporting the reporting of data on irregularities and cases of fraud.
+Component 3 of the UAFP supports the IMS, thus supporting the reporting of data on irregularities and cases of fraud.

-The IMS is a secure electronic communications tool, which helps Member States, candidate countries, and potential candidate countries to fulfil their obligation to report detected irregularities.
+The IMS is a secure electronic communications tool, which helps Member States, candidate countries and potential candidate countries fulfil their obligation to report detected irregularities.
 The IMS also helps to manage and analyse the reported data.

-Through this component, EUR 7 000 000 will be allocated through UAFP for the period 2021-2027, of which EUR 959 783 for 2023, to support the reporting of irregularities, including fraud.
-This allocation will be made with the shared-management funds and preaccession assistance funds of the Union budget.
+Through this component, EUR 7 000 000 will be allocated through UAFP for 2021-27, of which EUR 985 119 is for 2024, to support the reporting of irregularities, including fraud.
+This allocation will be made with the shared-management funds and pre-accession assistance funds of the Union budget.

-Union legislation for various funds contain provisions that Member States, candidate countries, potential candidates and third countries are to report irregularities and fraud affecting the financial interests of the Union.
-These provisions can be found in the Union legislation which sets out rules for:
+Union legislation for various funds requires Member States, candidate countries, potential candidates and third countries to report irregularities and fraud affecting the financial interests of the Union.
+These requirements can be found in the Union legislation which sets out rules for, respectively:

-- (a) the European Agricultural Guarantee Fund; - (b) the European Agricultural Fund for Rural Development; - (c) the European Regional Development Fund; - (d) the European Social Fund; - (e) the Cohesion Fund; - (f) the European Maritime and Fisheries Fund; - (g) the Asylum, Migration and Integration Fund; - (h) the Instrument for financial support for police cooperation, preventing and combating crime and crisis management; - (i) the Fund for European Aid to the Most Deprived; - (j) the Fund for the pre-accession assistance.
+- (a) the European Agricultural Guarantee Fund; - (b) the European Agricultural Fund for Rural Development; - (c) the European Regional Development Fund; - (d) the European Social Fund; - (e) the Cohesion Fund; - (f) the European Maritime and Fisheries Fund; - (g) the Asylum, Migration and Integration Fund; - (h) the Instrument for financial support for police cooperation, preventing and combating crime and crisis management; - (i) the Fund for European Aid to the Most Deprived; - (j) the Fund for pre-accession assistance.